 In a situation like that, without the Taser, the suspect would likely be shot by responding officers.
 Medical or demographic characteristics become more or less irrelevant at that point.
 If the only other option is a potentially fatal gunshot wound, the Taser would certainly be a better option no matter how dangerous its shock may be or what “vulnerable” population the suspect claims to represent.

 When the choice comes down to Taser versus gunfire, I’ll try the Taser if it is safe for me to do so.
 That is the very essence of “objective reasonableness” that the Supreme Court requires in a use of force case.

-In a situation of lesser danger or intensity, I personally believe that an officer would be better off utilizing an alternate force option.
+Absent those two conditions and in a situation of lesser danger or intensity, I personally believe that an officer would be better off utilizing an alternate force option.
 That means that if an officer wants to avoid being sued or prosecuted for a wrongful death after using a Taser, he or she must become proficient with less-lethal weapons and as an empty hand fighter.
 Unfortunately, few officers will ever attain such proficiency.
 Most officers use Tasers because they don’t feel confident in their empty-hand or less lethal weapon skills.

 That means officers will continue to use Tasers.
 Suspects will continue to die.
 Officers will continue to get fired or sued when things go sideways.
 Politicians and police brass will continue to insulate themselves from the aftermath of the inadequate training they provide to their staff.

 It’s the cycle of life for a street officer.